-Most tourists assume that Fantasy World is located in Tagaytay because of the close proximity, higher elevation and the rolling hills backdrop, but it is, in fact, in the fringes of the municipality of Lemery in Batangas.
+Most tourists assume that Fantasy World is located in Tagaytay because of the close proximity, higher elevation and the backdrop of the rolling hills, but it is, in fact, in the fringes of the municipality of Lemery in Batangas.

 It was supposed to be a magnificent theme park poised to rival Disneyland, but the construction was halted.
 Today, it remains unfinished but not abandoned.
-In is operational as a photo spot destination, perfect for those whose flights of fancy are filled with either fairy tales or grim (or Grimm) aesthetic.
+It is operational as a photo spot destination, perfect for those whose flights of fancy are filled with either fairy tales or grim (or Grimm) aesthetics.
 It is also a popular prenuptial shoot location.

 The park and some of the rides, which are not operational, will make you yearn for something that is almost within your grasp but is unattainable.
 Despite the lack of action, the whole place is still Instagram-worthy.
 It was also the filming location for movies (Fantastica, Got 2 Believe) and TV shows (Majika).